 We spend our holidays eating fresh fruit, veg and fish and are likely to be walking and swimming far more than usual.
 Keep off the processed foods and continue to exercise to retain the physical and psychological benefits of your holiday.

 Book your next holiday or a weekend away.
 Plan a day drip or spa break.
 Whether it is ski-ing, a historic adventure or a relaxing beach holiday – whatever it is that will give you something to look forward to.
 Then it’s not so much regretting that your holiday is over, but more positive anticipation of the fun holiday ahead.

 However, if you find yourself counting down the days until your next break, perhaps because you are not enjoying your job, then maybe another holiday isn’t the answer – maybe it’s time to do something more fundamental about your career and see a career coach.
 A career coach can help you explore what it is you enjoy, your skills and your achievements to really establish what is the right role for you and how to get it.
 Maybe there is a promotion that has come up and you want some help in convincing your boss that you are ready for it.
 Or maybe your holiday has inspired you to change jobs altogether.
 Whether it’s a small jump within your current sector, a business idea that you have thought of, a dream you want to chase or even if you have absolutely no idea what you want to do, career coaching can provide a much needed reboot of your career.

-Personal Career Management are the UK’s leading career management company specialising in career coaching and outplacement.
+Personal Career Management are the UK’s leading career coaching management company specialising in career consulting and outplacement.
 You can also follow us on Twitter for advice, tips and news or call us on 01753 888995 to find out more about our services or fill in our online contact form.